permguard/permguard/site/content/docs/0.1/using-the-cli/workspace/apply.md

 ## Apply the local state

-The `permguard apply` command allows you to apply the plan to the remote repo.
+The `permguard apply` command allows you to apply the plan to the remote repository.

 ```bash
 permguard apply